yellobyte/SoapESP32/README.md

 This Arduino library provides basic UPnP/SOAP functionality, enabling an ESP32 device to scan the local network for DLNA media servers, browse their content and finally download files.

-Motivation for writing it was the missing capability of an existing ESP32-Radio (based on Ed Smallenburg's code) to play audio content stored on the various NAS devices in the local network at home (most of them running a DLNA server).

 The library has been successfully tested so far with the following DLNA media servers: **DiXim**, **Twonky**, **UMS** (Universal Media Server), **Jellyfin**, **Emby**, **Kodi**, **Plex**, **Serviio**, **Subsonic**, **MinimServer**, **QNAP-DLNA**, **Mezzmo** and **Windows Media Player**.

 Integrating this library into your ESP32 Arduino projects is easy.
 For detailed infos have a look at the many [examples](https://github.com/yellobyte/soapESP32/blob/main/examples) included.
 Below the basics for searching and printing media servers in your local network.